Menu Close

 • All applications, data, and systems are backed up in the same way (There are no priorities).

-• The time it takes to recover stolen, lost, or damaged data is longer than expected.
+• The time it takes to restore backed up systems and data is longer than expected.

-• Data backup is not updated.
-(You need to recover yesterday’s data but you’re only able to recover last month’s information).
+• Your point in time recovery is older than you knew.
+(You need to recover today’s data but you’re only able to recover last week’s information).

 Avoid these mistakes by classifying and prioritizing data, applications, and systems that need to be backed up.
 A Business Impact Analysis will identify critical sets of data while defining Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).
 This allows you to implement a backup job that supports lightning-fast restore times for critical information.